 The Office of Early Childhood's Division of Family Support is the recipient of the MIECHV Grant program.
 In an effort to move the home visiting system "upstream" and produce better outcomes for families, MIECHV and state home visiting programs will be prioritizing enrollment for three sub-populations: families, including fathers, who enroll prenatally or with children up to six months of ag; mothers and fathers under the age of 20; and women at highest risk for poor pregnancy outcomes and low birth weight babies as defined by the Centers for Disease Control, which includes Black and American Indian/Alaska Native women.
 MIECHV funding has also supported the enhancement of family-centered approaches to incarcerated fathers, with children under five years old, living in the Department of Corrections re-entry units.
 Through regular home visits conducted at the re-entry units, fathers have the opportunity to meaningfully connect with their children and, ideally, instill a greater sense of parental responsibility and family connection.
 Grant funding has been used to develop on-line training modules for home visitors.
 The MIECHV modules cover topics such as child development, safe sleep, nutrition and moving early, working with fathers, and supporting families affected by substance use disorder.
-Additionally, as part of Governor Lamont's ARPA proposal, legislation has been proposed adding universal home visiting to existing home visiting services in CT.
+Additionally, as part of Governor Lamont's ARPA proposal, legislation has been proposed adding universal v.
+Agency responsible for Early and Periodic Screening, Diagnostic, and Treatment Program.
+Describe: CT's State Department of Education is responsible for providing B-3 services and works collaboratively with the CCDF Administrator; together these partners have expanded the Help Me Grow program to enhance technology so early screening and support activities are more accessible to families, pediatricians, and providers.
+Families and providers are able to track children's development through a new mobile application, Sparkler, and alerts are sent to the child's pediatrician as well as childcare providers.
+Furthermore, information is given to families who have a child with disabilities about their rights to access childcare.
+The OEC has offered training for childcare providers on how to use the ASQ screening tool home visiting to existing home visiting services in CT.